mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 This section explores these conceptions using the core AT concepts of mediation and dual stimulation explored in Chapter 3 to illuminate pedagogical development related to the interaction of designed and emergent tools and processes, shedding light on dimensions of participant agency.

-To summarise similarities and distinctions between mediation and double stimulation we can say X & Y.
+To summarise similarities and distinctions between mediation and double stimulation  [@isaac_cultural_2022], it is beyond an instrumental approach to provoke change in the enviroment.

+Hopwood [@hopwood_agency_2022] explores varied interpretations between mediation and double stimulation, exposing varied interpretations of mediation and ds's special interpretation by Sannino, and the difficulties of then comparing the models of agency.

+In research which addresses transformative agency, Gutiérrez et al. [@gutierrez_youth_2019-1] incorporate broader cultural factors including issues of participant identity and movement of practices between learning settings, in ways which are not generally explored in Change Labs approaches.

 SHIFT SOME OF THE BELOW TO THE THEORETICAL FRAMEWORK CHAPTER.